sno2/bf/README.md

-# Brainf\*ck Interpreter in the TypeScript type system
+# Brainheck Interpreter in the TypeScript type system

 _Just another thing that no one asked for._